tulip-control/dd/README.md

 library compiled and linked.
 If you have a Linux system and Python version compatible with one of the available wheels, then `pip install dd` will install `dd.cudd`, so you need not compile CUDD.
-Otherwise, see below.
+Otherwise, read below.

 ### `dd` fetching CUDD